GrantHen/InCollege/README.md

 ----------- Automated Testing (Test 1) ----------------------------------------------------------------------------------------------------------------

-To run the automated test cases:
+To run the automated test cases (from project's root):
 ***./scripts/run_test1.sh***

 This script overwrites *test/InCollege-Input.txt* for each test case/n